 This information becomes even more relevant in the context of climate change.
-If EC-Earth (Döscher et al., 2022) (the Earth system model built by the ECMWF which uses the same atmosphere model as SEAS5) behaves similarly to ERA5, we can gain some confidence that at least the sign and spatial patterns of these tropical - extratropical teleconnections are well represented, though the strength of the links shows a large spread (Figs. 7-8 and 89).
+If EC-Earth (Döscher et al., 2022) (the Earth system model built by the ECMWF which uses the same atmosphere model as SEAS5) behaves similarly to ERA5, we can gain some confidence that at least the sign and spatial patterns of these tropical - extratropical teleconnections are well represented, though the strength of the links shows a large spread (Figs. 8 and 9).
 Future work will analyse how these teleconnections change in future projections under global warming scenarios.
-The analysed regions (from the South Asian monsoon to the North American and Eurasian continents) are prone to suffering effects of ongoing anthropogenic climate change (Pfleiderer et al., 2019; Mann et al., 2018; Coumou et al., 2018, 2017; Huntingford et al., 2019; Turner and Annamalai, 2012).
-Therefore, it is critical to evaluate a model's ability at reproducing key seasonal modes of variability and in doing so, identify key targets for model development and motivate the improvement of parameterisation schemes.
-Ultimately, this could lead to increased reliability of seasonal and sub-seasonal forecasts; helping in improving warning systems and taking sensible early action to protect economy and society in the most vulnerable regions, especially for boreal summer, when the effect of climate change is felt the most (Christidis et al., 2014; Teng and Branstator, 2019; Kornhuber et al., 2020; Coumou et al., 2015, 2017).
+The analysed regions (from the South Asian monsoon to the North American and Eurasian continents) are prone to suffering effects of ongoing anthropogenic climate change (Pfleiderer et al., 2019; Mann et al., 2018; Coumou et al., 2018, 2017; Huntingford et al., 2019; Turner and Annamalai, early action to protect economy and society in the most vulnerable regions, especially for boreal summer, when the effect of climate change is felt the most (Christidis et al., 2014; Teng and Branstator, 2019; Kornhuber et al., 2020; Coumou et al., 2015, 2017).